 For example, you can add a new Fan Motor Error event.

 |Fan Motor Error||fanmotorerror||Error|

-After you select Done, the Fan Motor Error measurement appears in the list of measurements.
-An operator can see the visualization of the event data that the device is sending.
+After you select Save, the Fan Motor Error measurement appears in the list of measurements.
+In a short while, you see the visualization of the event data from the simulated device.

-To view more details about the event, select the event icon on the chart.
+To view more details about an event, select the event icon on the chart:

 Create a state measurement

-To add a new state measurement, select Edit Template, and then click the + New Measurement button.
-Select State as the measurement type, and enter the details on the Create State form.
+To add a new state measurement, select the + New Measurement button and select State as the measurement type.
+Enter the details on the Create State form.